bitsofcotton/p2/README.md

 # Tips on p0:
 If input stream has a jamming to p0, p0 fails.
-In such case, we can change input argument. p0 is vulnerable to shuffle operation on x-axis, this is because the range p0 to predict depends on input argument, and upper bound of the memory usage goes huge on long enough shuffle operation.
-But shuffle operation itself is vulnerable to sum-up inputs.
+In such case, we can change input argument.

 # Tips on p1:
 P1 often returns overlearned result, this causes unstable result.
 But they're valid with finite register finite accuracy condition and toeplitz of them are max rank on status linear independence block meaning.